 Best time to visit Chiang Mai

 The best time to visit Chiang Mai is between October to March.
-This is the weather is at its collected and you can enjoy a light breeze in the winter months.
+This is when the weather is at its coolest and you can enjoy a light breeze in the winter months.
 April is the hottest month in Chiang Mai whilst the rainy season runs between June and the start of October.
 No matter what time of year you are visiting Thailand, Chiang Mai needs to be in your Northern Thailand itinerary because of its rich culture, fascinating history, and amazing cafes and restaurants.

 You could choose to visit Chiang Mai for one of the festivals celebrated in the city, with the Loi Krathong and Songkran festivals being the most popular.